- There is no single dietary template that works for everyone.

 improved calorie density and nutrient density

-So in Wendy’s case, in order to improve the vitamin and mineral score I’ve reduced the chicken from lunch and added in some spinach and mushroom.
+So in Wendy’s case, in order to improve the vitamin and mineral score, I’ve reduced the chicken from lunch and added some spinach and mushroom.
 This has raised the “Nutrient Balance” score from 52 to 75.
-The chicken is quite calorie dense in comparison to the spinach and mushroom, and you can eat a lot of these veggies without increasing calories very much.
+The chicken is quite a calorie dense in comparison to the spinach and mushroom, and you can eat a lot of these veggies without increasing calories very much.

 This updated food diary then ranks at #50 of 175 meals analysed (previously #77) based on the diabetes weighting as shown above.
 The overall fibre increases from a fairly low 13g to a more reasonable 21g.
 This is closer to the recommended daily minimum fibre intake of 25g for women and 30g for men ).